 Being the most populous place on earth, it's no surprise that the most population-dense places are found in Asia.

-The land borders for Asia — and list of what countries are considered "Asian" — are not clear.
+The land borders for Asia—and the list of what countries are considered "Asian"—is not clear.
 This causes a lot of disputes.
 Cultural and political separation is necessary because Asia geologically connects directly to Europe to form Eurasia.

 People Live Longer

-Many countries in Asia outrank the United States for average life expectancy.
-Per the United Nations, countries with longer life expectancies than the U.S. include Japan, Singapore, Hong Kong, South Korea, and Taiwan.
+Many countries in Asia outrank the United States (U.S.) for average life expectancy.
+Per the United Nations (UN), countries with longer life expectancies than the U.S. include Japan, Singapore, Hong Kong, South Korea, and Taiwan.

 Japan Has the Longest Life Expectancy

-Pretty well all organizations, including the United Nations and World Health Organization, have Japan ranked first for the longest life expectancy in the world.
+Pretty well all organizations, including the UN and World Health Organization, have Japan ranked first for the longest life expectancy in the world.
 The CIA lists Monaco as first and Japan as second in 2016 data.

 The average life span in Japan is 80.9 years for men and 86.6 years for women.
-The average life expectancy for a male in the United States is 76.4 years (per 2015 UN data).
+The average life expectancy for a male in the U.S. is 76.4 years (per 2015 UN data).

 There Are Many Millionaires in Japan

 Even after suffering decades of economic struggles, there are more millionaires in Japan than in Germany, France, Italy, China, or Canada (per 2017 data).
-Japan ranks second in the world for number of millionaires behind the United States.
+Japan ranks second in the world for the number of millionaires behind the U.S.